rust-lang/book/second-edition/nostarch/chapter15.md

 ```

 This function is generic over any type `T`, so we can pass any value to it.
 The
-function doesn't actually have anything in its body, so it doesn't use its
+function doesn’t actually have anything in its body, so it doesn’t use its
 parameter.
 The reason this empty function is useful is that `drop` takes
 ownership of its parameter, which means the value in `x` gets dropped at the
 end of this function when `x` goes out of scope.

 Code specified in a `Drop` trait implementation can be used for many reasons to
 make cleanup convenient and safe: we could use it to create our own memory
 allocator, for instance!
-By using the `Drop` trait and Rust's ownership system,
+By using the `Drop` trait and Rust’s ownership system,
-we don't have to remember to clean up after ourselves since Rust takes care of
+we don’t have to remember to clean up after ourselves since Rust takes care of
 it automatically.
-We'll get compiler errors if we write code that would clean
+We’ll get compiler errors if we write code that would clean
-up a value that's still in use, since the ownership system that makes sure
+up a value that’s still in use, since the ownership system that makes sure
 references are always valid will also make sure that `drop` only gets called
 one time when the value is no longer being used.

-Now that we've gone over `Box<T>` and some of the characteristics of smart
+Now that we’ve gone over `Box<T>` and some of the characteristics of smart
-pointers, let's talk about a few other smart pointers defined in the standard
+pointers, let’s talk about a few other smart pointers defined in the standard
 library that add different kinds of useful functionality.

 ## `Rc<T>`, the Reference Counted Smart Pointer

 In the majority of cases, ownership is very clear: you know exactly which
 variable owns a given value.
-However, this isn't always the case; sometimes,
+However, this isn’t always the case; sometimes,
 you may actually need multiple owners.
 For this, Rust has a type called
 `Rc<T>`.
 Its name is an abbreviation for *reference counting*.
 Reference
 counting means keeping track of the number of references to a value in order to